 In the 1975 Plan, the portion of Amherst generally located north of North French Road had been considered an area that would experience significant new population growth accompanying the expected conversion of this largely rural area to suburban uses.
-Consistent with policies in the 1993 Northeast Amherst Plan and this Comprehensive Plan to limit utility extensions and retain rural densities and agricultural uses, North Amherst now has reduced potential for development.
+Consistent with policies in the 1993 Northeast Amherst Plan and this Comprehensive Plan to limit utility extensions and retain rural densities and agricultural uses, North Amherst now has reduced potential for development, although there are some areas set aside to accommodate more intensive growth (see Section 10.2, North Amherst Focal Planning Area).
 Likewise, the regulatory restrictions imposed by the Ransom Creek floodway and NYSDEC regulated wetlands further reduce development potential below that depicted by present zoning designations.
-Policies to protect the scenic, largely agricultural and residential character of rural roads and to reduce the traffic impacts resulting from highway "strip" development suggest that commercial development in this area should occur in more compact, mixed-use centers or existing or newly designated commercial nodes.
-As illustrated on the Conceptual Land Use Plan, these centers should be in key, high accessibility locations, such as the intersection of Millersport Highway and New Road.
+Policies to protect the scenic, largely agricultural and residential character of rural roads and to reduce the traffic impacts resulting from highway "strip" development suggest that small scale commercial development in this area should occur in more compact, mixed-use forms at existing designated commercial nodes.
+As illustrated on the Conceptual Land Use Plan, these centers are in key, high accessibility locations.
+(Amended 12-14-20; BCPA-2020-04)

-As a general rule, future new commercial development (as opposed to redevelopment in existing commercial areas) should be appropriately scaled and limited to mixed-use centers and retail nodes designated at key locations such as major intersections rather than being allowed to proliferate along arterial roadways.
+As a general rule, future new commercial development (as opposed to redevelopment in existing commercial areas) should be appropriately scaled and limited to mixed-use or special purpose centers and retail nodes designated at key locations such as major intersections rather than being allowed to proliferate along arterial roadways.
+(Amended 12-14-20; BCPA-2020-04)